-Unlike their rigid counterparts, flexible solar panels bend to your portable solar needs.
+Unlike their rigid counterparts, flexible solar panels can be easily moved for different uses.

-Flexible solar panels work just like your typical solar panels and are made with the same photovoltaic silicon solar cells to generate electricity.
-Compared to their rigid counterparts, flexible solar panels are made with thinner silicon cells, making them lighter and more flexible.
+Flexible solar panels work just like your traditional rigid solar panels and many are made with the same type of photovoltaic silicon solar cells.
+However, flexible solar panels are made with solar cells that are over 300 times thinner than those used in traditional solar panels, allowing them to be extremely lightweight and more flexible.

 Flexible panels range in price, depending on the brand, size, and wattage.
 Generally, you can expect to spend as little as $100 for a lower-quality panel, with a cap for a higher-quality module at around $500.

 A high-quality flexible panel will cost you about $200.
 We listed a few options below that offer dependable (and affordable) portable power.

 If you’re searching for the best flexible solar panel, you’ll find there are many potential options for you to choose from.
 So, to make your job a little bit easier, we’ve listed our top 3 flexible solar panels.